Anastasia Solovieva-King (Photo AP)

 |Indie King Jr (Photo KOMO 4 News)|

-Now living in Cincinnati and studying for a doctorate at the University of Cincinnati, Indie soon started corresponding with 18-year-old Ekaterina Kazakova from Siberia.
+Now living in Cincinnati and studying for a doctorate at the University of Cincinnati, Indle soon started corresponding with 18-year-old Ekaterina Kazakova from Siberia.
 He invited her to study in the United States.
 In September of 1993 she moved to Cincinnati as a visiting biology student.
-Within a month Indie and Ekaterina were married as he told her that she would not be able to remain in the United States otherwise.
-Soon after marrying Ekaterina, Indie dropped out of the doctoral program and had several short-term teaching positions but none of these contracts were renewed.
+Within a month Indle and Ekaterina were married as he told her that she would not be able to remain in the United States otherwise.
+Soon after marrying Ekaterina, Indle dropped out of the doctoral program and had several short-term teaching positions but none of these contracts were renewed.

 Anastasia grew up in Kyrgyzstan in the former Soviet Union, spoke three languages and graduated, with top honors, from the Musical College in Bishkek.
-Indie travelled to Kyrgyzstan and spent a month with Anastasia and her parents, both academics.
-Indie and Anastasia were married at the end of the month.
+Indle travelled to Kyrgyzstan and spent a month with Anastasia and her parents, both academics.
+Indle and Anastasia were married at the end of the month.

 Upon their arrival in the United States, they settled in the Seattle area and Anastasia enrolled at the University of Washington taking business courses.
 She also found part- time jobs in two local restaurants where she was very well liked by her co-workers.
 However, it soon became obvious to her friends and colleagues that her marriage was in trouble and they advised her to leave her abusive, controlling husband.

-In August 2000, Indie was caught shoplifting some fruit and soft drinks from a local supermarket and told police that his wife was divorcing him and he had no money.
-This was not true, but one month later Indie filed for divorce.
+In August 2000, Indle was caught shoplifting some fruit and soft drinks from a local supermarket and told police that his wife was divorcing him and he had no money.
+This was not true, but one month later Indle filed for divorce.
 Anastasia then decided to go home to Kyrgyzstan to visit her parents and to discuss her circumstances with them.
-Shortly after Indie followed her in an attempt at reconciliation.
+Shortly after Indle followed her in an attempt at reconciliation.
 They returned together to Seattle and Anastasia King was never seen alive again.

 In a plea bargain for his testimony, Larson pleaded guilty to second-degree murder for his participation in the crime and was sentenced to 20 years.